 Tourism in Lebanon

-The Lebanese Republic abounds in many wonderful sites and attractions, and the following are mentioned for their most important:
+The Lebanese Republic includes many places and wonderful and attractive tourist attractions, and the following are mentioned for their most important:

 the National Museum